9-FS/nhentai_archivist/readme.md

 ## 2. How to Set Up
 ### 2.1.
 Firefox

 1. Execute the program once.
+This will create a default `./config/config.json`.
+   1. Set `library_path` to the directory you want to download to.
+By default, it will download to `./hentai/`.
+   1. Set `library_split` if you want to split your library into sub-directories.
+The number specifies the maximum number of hentai to allow per sub-directory.
+Set "0" if you want to disable splitting your library into sub-directories.
+It is disabled by default and only recommended if the number of hentai in 1 directory starts to affect file explorer performance.
+This _should_ not affect you if you have 10.000 files or less in 1 directory.
-This will create a default `./config/cookies.json`.
+1. Execute the program again.
+This will create a default `./.env`.
    1. Go to https://nhentai.net/.
 Clear the cloudflare prompt.
    1. Open the developer console with F12.
    1. Go to the tab "Storage".
 On the left side expand "Cookies".
 Click on "https://nhentai.net".
-1. Copy the cookie values into the `cookies.json`.
+   1. Copy the cookie values into the `./.env`.
-1. Execute the program again.
-This will create a default `./config/headers.json`.
-1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
+   1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `./.env`.

+### 2.2.
+Google Chrome

+1. Execute the program once.
+This will create a default `./config/config.json`.
-1. In `./config/settings.json` set `library_path` to the directory you want to download to.
+   1. Set `library_path` to the directory you want to download to.
 By default, it will download to `./hentai/`.
-1. In `./config/settings.json` set `library_split` if you want to split your library into sub-directories.
+   1. Set `library_split` if you want to split your library into sub-directories.
 The number specifies the maximum number of hentai to allow per sub-directory.
 Set "0" if you want to disable splitting your library into sub-directories.
 It is disabled by default and only recommended if the number of hentai in 1 directory starts to affect file explorer performance.
 This _should_ not affect you if you have 10.000 files or less in 1 directory.

-### 2.2.
-Google Chrome

-1. Execute the program once.
-This will create a default `./config/cookies.json`.
+1. Execute the program again.
+This will create a default `./.env`.
    1. Go to https://nhentai.net/.
 Clear the cloudflare prompt.
    1. Open the developer console with F12.
    1. Go to the tab "Application".
 On the left side under "Storage", expand "Cookies".
 Click on "https://nhentai.net".
-1. Copy the cookie values into the `cookies.json`.
+   1. Copy the cookie values into the `./.env`.
-1. Execute the program again.
-This will create a default `./config/headers.json`.
-1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `headers.json`.
+   1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `./.env`.
-1. In `./config/settings.json` set `library_path` to the directory you want to download to.
-By default, it will download to `./hentai/`.
-1. In `./config/settings.json` set `library_split` if you want to split your library into sub-directories.
-The number specifies the maximum number of hentai to allow per sub-directory.
-Set "0" if you want to disable splitting your library into sub-directories.
-It is disabled by default and only recommended if the number of hentai in 1 directory starts to affect file explorer performance.
-This _should_ not affect you if you have 10.000 files or less in 1 directory.

 > :information_source:
 > Setting cookies seems to be required daily nowadays.